rafgraph/react-interactive/README.md

 - Let's define some basic mouse, touch, and keyboard states:
   - `mouseOn`: the mouse is on the element
   - `buttonDown`: the mouse button is down while the mouse is on the element
-  - `touchDown`: touch is on the screen and started on the element
+  - `touchDown`: at least one touch point is in contact with the screen and started on the element
   - `focusKeyDown`:
     - For React Interactive, this if the element has focus and the space bar or enter key is down.
     - For CSS, this is something like, if the element is a button, has focus, and the space bar is down, then it is in the `foucsKeyDown` state, but is not consistent across browsers (haven’t done enough testing to know all the edge cases).